zakame/chef-perlbrew/README.md

 USAGE
 -----
-This cookbook provides the following methods for configuring and installing perlbrew, one of which is required to use the other LWRPs in the cookbook:
+This cookbook provides the following methods for configuring and installing perlbrew, one of which is required to use the other resources in the cookbook:

     ## Method 1 - Include this cookbook's recipes in your cookbook/recipe:
     include_recipe 'perlbrew'
     include_recipe 'perlbrew::profile'

-    ## Method 2 - Use this cookbook's LWRPs in your cookbook/recipe:
+    ## Method 2 - Use this cookbook's resources in your cookbook/recipe:
     perlbrew <path> do
       perls         [ <perl-version>, <perl-version> ]
       upgrade       <true|false>